tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `list`: Lists the followers of organization this user...
+* `list`: List the followers of an organization the...
-* `request`: Operations on follower requests of...
+* `request`: Manage incoming requests to follow an...
-* `stop`: Stops one organization follower of another.
+* `stop`: Stop a specific follower from following the...

 #### `zanshin organization follower list`

-Lists the followers of organization this user has direct access to.
+List the followers of an organization the user has direct access to.

 **Usage**: